Narasimman-V/pagination-x/README.md

 - **endIndex** Property to get the index of the last record on the page.
 - **pageSize** Property to get the page size option.
 - **totalPages** Property to get the total number of pages.
-- **search** Property to get the search string entered by user in the search box.
+- **searchText** Property to get the search string entered by user in the search box.
 - **selectAll** Property to check if all the records on the page are selected or not.
 It is 'true' if all records are selected on the page and 'false' otherwise.

 **Methods:**

 - **setPage** Function handling page change event.
 Developer can override it.
-- **searchFn** Function handling search event.
+- **search** Function handling search event.
 This function calls the setPage function internally.
 Developer can override it.
 - **changePageSize** Function handling page size change event.
 This function calls the setPage function internally.
 Developer can override it.
 - **getCurrentPageRecords** Function to get the list of records displayed on the current page.
 This function cannot be overridden.
 - **getSelectedRecords** Function to get the list of records selected by the user.
 This function cannot be overridden.
+- **handlePageSelection** Function to handle selection of all records on a page (by checking the global check box).
+- **handleRecordSelection(object)** Function to handle selection of a single record (by checking the check box for a row).
+It is passed the object for that row as argument.
 - **load** Called to set the JSON list obtained from the server (usual scenario).
 Also, if the underlying list is changed dynamically (for example, after a re-query on the server), we can pass the new list to this function.

 The pagination-x attribute is an optional attribute for POCs.
 But it is mandatory in real time projects. if you want to load the JSON list dynamically or access the data and functions explained above.